 I am in possession of a Post Graduate Certificate in Teaching and Learning in Higher Education, a Certificate in Teaching Statistics in Higher Education (Royal Statistical Society) and a Post Graduate Diploma in Clinical Trials (LSHTM).
-My research has a clear focus on physical activity and development and evaluation of complex interventions for people with Long Term Neurological Conditions (LTNCs).
+My research has a clear focus on physical activity and development and evaluation of complex interventions in clinical settings.
 I collaborate closely with colleagues working in engineering and biosciences to achieve a translational focus to my work.
 I also have a particular interest in innovative methods for teaching research and statistics and the use of reliability analyses and mixed methods in healthcare research that has developed as a direct result of application in my research area.

 My personal research has mainly focused on developing evidence and guidelines for targeted physical interventions in Huntington's disease (HD), Parkinson's disease (PD) and Multiple Sclerosis.
 Working closely with people with HD and their families as part of the research process is a very important part of my work.
 I established the Wales HD Involving People Group in 2010 (now BRAIN Involve) with a view to ensuring that our work is always relevant and applicable to the needs of the HD community.
-We have successfully conducted and published data from the first randomised and controlled multi-centre studies investigating different physiotherapy and exercise interventions for HD (MOVE TO EXERCISE, TRAIN-HD and COMMET-HD).
-This work has led to further funding for exercise intervention trials related in HD (ENGAGE-HD and ExERT-HD).
+We have successfully conducted and published data from the first randomised and controlled multi-centre studies investigating different physiotherapy and exercise interventions for HD (MOVE TO EXERCISE, TRAIN-HD, COMMET-HD, ENGAGE-HD and ExeRT-HD.
 The growing recognition of the importance of physical activity and mobility in HD is further evidenced by the FP-7 funded programme of work being conducted in REPAIR-HD (http://www.repair-hd.eu/) where I am a principle investigator along with a consortia of researchers based in Germany, France and Italy.
 I am also a principle investigator in the Wales BRAIN Unit where I lead the patient monitoring work-package.